 PHILIPPINES-MASSACRE: The Philippine government says forcesloyal to a powerful Muslim clan in the south have engaged federal troops in a gunfight.

-election-related massacre.
+Thousands of troops have taken control of the province to crack down on the powerful Ampatuan clan.
+That family is accused of planning the election-related massacre.
 Philippine troops have arrested at least 68 people with suspected links to the Ampatuan family.

 NOKOR NUCLEAR: A U.S. envoy met with South Korean officials Monday, before his visit to North Korea for the first one-on-one talks between Washington and Pyongyang since U.S. President Barack Obama took office.
 Stephen Bosworth met in Seoul with South Korea's six party talks negotiator Wi Sung-lac ahead of his trip to North Korea on Tuesday.
 He also is to see the South Korean foreign minister before his trip.
 Bosworth is seeking North Korea's return to the six-party disarmament talks.The world's largest international conference on climate change has

 opened in Copenhagen, with representatives from more than 190 nations

 seeking a new agreement to halt global warming.

 CLIMATE CONFERENCE: The two-week conference opened Monday, with many attendees seeking controls on carbon emissions that have been linked to climate change.
 One top U.N. official has called for $30 billion in aid to help poor countries with efforts to lessen their emissions.
 United Nations climate chief Yvo de Boer described emergency funding from wealthy nations -- a proposal endorsed by the European Union -- as an "urgent need."